 On this Fourth of July, Remember that Public Space is Democracy’s Great Stage

-Making public spaces unwelcome is a perversion of their purpose, writes ASLA president Wendy Miller in this op-ed.
+Making public space unwelcome is a perversion of its purpose, writes ASLA president Wendy Miller in this op-ed.
 Too often over the past few weeks, the central promise of the civic realm has been turned on its head.

 The Fourth of July weekend is upon us.
 In less fraught times, this is when millions of Americans would gather in their local parks to watch fireworks or crowd along sidewalks to watch holiday parades.
 Public places are the traditional settings for community celebration.
 When the pandemic passes, they certainly will be again.

 Public space, broadly defined, is where the First Amendment moves from parchment to pavement.
 Parks, plazas, streets, city squares, the grounds of capitol buildings, and city halls: These are the great stages upon which civic life, democratic values, and constitutional rights play out.
 The right to free expression.
 The right to redress grievances.
 The right to peaceably assemble.
 Without abundant public spaces and free access to them, those principles have little meaning.
 Active citizenship and the built environment are inseparable.

 In big cities and small towns all across the country, protests have arisen in the wake of the murder of George Floyd and to support the Black Lives Matter movement.
 Although most end up in the streets, many begin in public parks: Washington Park in Cincinnati; Kaiser in Oakland; Union in Chicago; Franklin in Boston; Patton in Detroit; Humboldt in Milwaukee; and countless others.
 Landscape architects understand that the beauty of our parks and civic spaces isn’t just in their design, but in their irreplaceable role as launching pad and reflection of our most cherished values.